opendicom/DECK_WebTransport/doc/subprojects/DECK/README.md

 DECK is a diccionary key-value format.

-The keys are ordered and written as bytes strings.
-They length vary between 16 bytes and 192 (most extreme case) by 8 bytes steps.
+The binary keys are ordered.
+Their length vary between 16 bytes and 192 (most extreme case) by 8 bytes steps.

-The browser indexedDB is apropiate for DECK handling.
+The server Turso database and the browser indexedDB are apropiate for DECK key-value dictionaries handling.

+Inbetween a simple serialization based on UDP datagrams copies the attributes from the server to the client.